 The National Flood Insurance Program (NFIP) has been on GAO’s High Risk List since 2006.
 As of August 2016, the NFIP owed $23 billion in borrowed funds to the Department of Treasury and is unlikely to generate sufficient revenues to repay these funds.
 This lack of sufficient revenue highlights what have been structural weaknesses in how the program is funded.

 The Biggert-Waters Flood Insurance Reform Act of 2012 contained provisions to help strengthen the financial solvency of the program, including phasing out some discounted insurance premiums.
-However, in 2014 Congress enacted the Homeowner Flood Insurance Affordability Act of 2014, which reinstated some premium subsidies and slowed down some premium rate increases from the Biggert-Waters Act.
+However, in 2014 the Homeowner Flood Insurance Affordability Act of 2014 was enacted, which reinstated some premium subsidies and slowed down some premium rate increases from the Biggert-Waters Act.

 GAO has made a number of recommendations for the program aimed at improving